Lindsey-Maag/Group_Project_Health/README.md

 Ideally to achieve more specific results additional data is needed:
 - Incorporate additional location data to further narrow the focus of the location-based analysis.
-- Patient level data would show individual incomes, smoking habits, and weight which would we could then again narrow the focus of our analysis.
+- Patient-level data would show individual incomes, smoking habits, and weight which would we could then again narrow the focus of our analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>